A Mayonnaise Jar

 My Spiritual Point

 Every person on Earth is like this mayonnaise jar.
 Society values us only if we are useful in some way.
-So a homeless drug-addict is looked down upon, while someone like a professional singer or athlete or doctor is highly respected and honored.
+So a homeless drug-addict is looked down upon, while someone like Olympic athlete or skilled surgeon is highly respected and honored.

 Yet Jesus always honored the poor.
 Why?
-Because our Savior created us.
-He choose our parents—and His own.
+Because He chooses to see everyone as valuable.
+Our Savior created us.
+He chose our parents—and His own.
 He gave us each gifts and a personality.
-We were hand-crafted by our Creator.
-He choose which country we would be born in and the time of our birth.
+The Lord even picked which country we would be born in and when we would arrive.

 The digital image of the mayonnaise jar was captured by Maureen Hall Puccini.